🎺Music of Latin America

 Cumbia

-Compare: Son vs. Salsa—both built on Afro-Cuban foundations with clave rhythms, but son emerged organically in Cuba while salsa was consciously constructed in New York's immigrant communities.
+Compare: Son vs. Salsa: both built on Afro-Cuban foundations with clave rhythms, but son emerged organically in Cuba while salsa was consciously constructed in New York's immigrant communities.
 If an FRQ asks about diaspora and musical innovation, salsa is your strongest example.

 Brazilian Traditions: From Street to Stage

 Brazil's musical landscape reflects its unique colonial history and the largest African diaspora population in the Americas.
-Brazilian genres often feature complex polyrhythms and have shown remarkable ability to evolve while maintaining cultural significance.
+Brazilian genres often feature complex polyrhythms and have shown a remarkable ability to evolve while maintaining cultural significance.

 Samba